Customer service

 If you feel ill, please stay home until you have made a full recovery.

-Personnel Directory of the Archive and Information Services
+Contact information of the Collection and Information Services

-To request materials for viewing, you will need to fill out a material order form in advance either online or at the customer service desk.
+To request materials for viewing, you will need to fill out a material order form in advance online.
 The request fulfilment time is two weeks, meaning that you can reserve a time for viewing the requested materials no earlier than ten business days from submitting the request.
-You can submit your material request using a single form even if your request includes several different materials, such as pictures and archive materials.

 Materials subject to a work permit